ASCorreia/token-swap-escrow/README.md

 By storing `seed` and `bump`, we can verify that we are actually "accessing" the correct escrow account.
 We store the Pubkey of `mint_x` and `mint_y` to later verify that both the tokens that are being deposited and withdraw are the correct ones.
-The value `amount` is used to store the amount of tokens from `mint_y` requested by out "maker"
+The value `amount` is used to store the amount of tokens from `mint_y` requested by our "maker"

 ## Contexts: